India executes four men convicted of 2012 Delhi gang rape | DW | 20.03.2020

-Four men were hanged at Tihar Jail in the Indian capital, New Dehli, on Friday for the brutal gang rape and murder of a woman in 2012, an official confirmed.
+Four men were hanged at Tihar Jail in the Indian capital, New Delhi, on Friday for the brutal gang rape and murder of a woman in 2012, an official confirmed.

 The case shamed and outraged the nation and sparked a debate over capital punishment and women's safety in India.